There are just 3 steps to achieving Inbox Zero, but why would you do such a thing?

-But why would you do such a thing?
-In the words of the chap who coined the concept of Inbox Zero, "It's about how to reclaim your email, your attention, and your life.
-That 'zero?'
+In the words of the chap who coined the concept, Merlin Mann, "That 'zero'?
 It's not how many messages are in your inbox - it's how much of your own brain is in that inbox.
 Especially when you don't want it to be.
 That's it.".

-Can you reply in under 2 minutes?
-Just do it
+Can you reply in under 2 mins?

-Turn it into a task for later
+Otherwise, turn it into a task for later

 You could also add it to a project Folder